-Each Fund is newly-formed.
+Each Fund is recently formed and has a limited operating history.
 Investors bear the risk that a Fund may not grow to or maintain economically viable size, not be successful in implementing its investment strategy, and may not employ a successful investment strategy, any of which could result in the Fund being liquidated at any time without shareholder approval and/or at a time that may not be favorable for certain shareholders.
 Such a liquidation could have negative tax consequences for shareholders.
 In addition, the Adviser is newly formed and has not previously managed a mutual fund.